antoinecomp/moodbot/README.md

 </div>

-This Queen Mary University of London is a bot application for personal goals/motivation support.
+This project from Queen Mary University of London is a bot application for personal goals/motivation support.
 So far it is a rules-based platform recognizing up to seven emotions.

-Tehcnically it is a locally designed flask application that has a Client, which is a Simple UI chat interface, and ServerCLI backend that fetches users and chat understanding details with Rasa, an open source NLU tool.
+Technically it is a locally designed flask application that has a Client, which is a Simple UI chat interface, and ServerCLI backend that fetches users and chat understanding details with Rasa, an open source NLU tool.

 ## Installation